reyj1999/calendar-mirror/README.md

 ## Description

 Casper Calendar is a talking desktop calendar built with [CopperSpice](https://www.copperspice.com/) and is a ghost of my Gtk4 [Talk Calendar](https://github.com/crispinalan/talkcalendar) application.
 It has some added functionality such as saving events in xml file format and calendar colours.
 It now uses my diphone speech synthesizer which has been re-written in C++.
-Pre-built binaries are available for Debian 12 Bookworm and Ubuntu 22.04.
+Pre-built binaries are available for Ubuntu 22.04 and Debian 12 Bookworm.

 ### Features